What's NIST 800-38G, and what does it have to do with format-preserving encryption?

 Risks and Implications for Organizations

 Solutions that leverage FF2 & FF3 methods for format-preserving encryption need to address the shortcomings of these methods.
-As noted above, the FF2 and FF3 methods are not considered to be “suitable” for format-preserving encryption, which presents a challenge and a perception issue for securing data in compliance with the Payment Card Industry Data Security Standard (PCI DSS) compliance.
+As noted above, the FF2 and FF3 methods are not considered “suitable” for format-preserving encryption.
+This presents a challenge and a perception issue for securing data in compliance with the Payment Card Industry Data Security Standard (PCI DSS).

 Next Steps for Organizations Currently Using Format-Preserving Technologies